 Throughout the presentation it is important to have the aim in mind.
 For example, you could be trying to increase engagement with a new department.
 For example, if you wish to demonstrate the advantages and disadvantages of building a new coal-power plant in a particular country, the figures and data you present should be focused on this particular situation, rather than providing information about scenarios that are not affected by a new coal power plant.

 The structure of the presentation can be tailored to your aim.
-It is important to have a clear beginning middle and end.
+It is important to have a clear beginning, middle and end.
 There should be consistency across the presentation to maximise the audience's understanding.

 To further ensure that the audience understand and engage with the presentation, it should be designed with the audience's backgrounds and motivations in mind (see more below).